LSSTDESC/qp/docs/index.rst

         **User guide**

-        The user guide is a good starting place for new users who have never used `qp` before.
+        A good starting place for new users who have never used `qp` before.
+Includes a short primer on statistics and `qp` terminology, and detailed usage explanations and examples.

     .. grid-item-card::